-If you’re seeking opportunities for growth for your business, you’re not alone.
+If you’re seeking opportunities for growth for your company, you’re not alone.
 Companies are increasingly turning to international markets as they expand.
 Zambia is one of many African countries that offers a lucrative opportunity for global expansion — but as in any other country, it can be challenging to keep track of all of the compliance risks when you’re doing business there.
 One of these concerns is making sure all of your employees have the necessary Zambian work visas and permits.

 If you’re not sure how to get a work visa in Zambia, Globalization Partners can help.
 As your Employer of Record in the country, we’ll work hard to make sure your business is compliant from day one overseas.